Cwm Ivy Marsh Habitat Creation Project

 The project defaults to Option 1 until this information is received.

-This decision was agreed during a project meeting between Natural Resources Wales, National Trust and City & County of Swansea on Wednesday 15 September 2015.
+This decision was agreed during a project meeting between Natural Resources Wales, National Trust and City and County of Swansea on Wednesday 15 September 2015.

 Roles and Responsibilities at Cwm Ivy